SalishSeaCast/FVCOM-Cmd/docs/installation.rst

     :kbd:`<TAB>` completion is only available in recent versions of :command:`bash`.
     The instructions below are only useful if you are working on Ubuntu 14.04 or later.

-The :program:`salishsea` command line interface includes a sub-command that enables it to hook into the :program:`bash` :kbd:`<TAB>` completion machinery.
+The :program:`nemo` command line interface includes a sub-command that enables it to hook into the :program:`bash` :kbd:`<TAB>` completion machinery.
 (:kbd:`<TAB>` completion or `command-line completion`_ is a shell feature whereby partially typed commands are filled out by the shell when the user presses the :kbd:`<TAB>` key.)
-The :command:`salishsea complete` command prints a blob of :program:`bash` code that does the job, so, capturing that code and executing it with the :command:`eval` command will enable completion for :program:`salishsea` in your current shell session.
+The :command:`nemo complete` command prints a blob of :program:`bash` code that does the job, so, capturing that code and executing it with the :command:`eval` command will enable completion for :program:`nemo` in your current shell session.
 You can do that with the compound command:

 .. code-block:: bash

-    eval "$(salishsea complete)"
+    eval "$(nemo complete)"

-Including that line in your :file:`~/.bashrc` file will ensure that completion for :program:`salishsea` is available in every shell you launch.
+Including that line in your :file:`~/.bashrc` file will ensure that completion for :program:`nemo` is available in every shell you launch.

 .. _command-line completion: http://en.wikipedia.org/wiki/Command-line_completion